Martin Kersels

 Martin Kersels (born 1960) is an American contemporary artist.
 Kersels' work is largely installation based, incorporating sculpture, photography and video.
 Kersels is a professor of sculpture and director of graduate studies at the Yale School of Art.

+Early life

+Kersels was born in Los Angeles in 1960.
+He received his received his Master of Fine Arts degree from the UCLA School of the Arts and Architecture in 1995.